Puerto Rican Pernil Recipe

 • Broth: Instant Pot cooking requires liquid to create the steam and pressure inside the pot.
 Chicken broth is a good option, but veggie broth is also fine.
 Even water would work!

-Recipe Tips and Tricks
+Recipe Tips

 • Excess Fat: In oven-roasted pernil recipes, a cap of fat on the pork shoulder is roasted into a crispy masterpiece.
 However, the Instant Pot won’t create the same crispy result.
 You may want to trim away excess fat for this recipe.

 • Handle with Care.
-When you lift the pork out of the Instant Pot, be sure to use extra caution – if you accidentally drop it back into the pot, you (and anyone nearby) could be seriously burned by the hot liquid splashing out.
+When you lift the pork out of the Instant Pot, be sure to use extra caution – if you accidentally drop it back into the pot, you could be seriously burned by the hot liquid splashing out.
 A rack with handles designed for your Instant Pot (along with some oven mitts) can make lifting the hot food out much easier.

 Side Dish Ideas